renproject/swapperd-desktop/README.md

 # Packaging the project

+Notice: Wine is needed to package for Windows, if packaging on a Mac or Linux device.

+You can install Wine through the following command: `brew install wine`

-After building the project, run:
+After building the project (see above), run:

 ```bash
 cd build